Nickell Bias in Panel Local Projection: Financial Crises Are Worse Than You Think: Introduction

-This paper is closely related to \citet{chudik2018half} and \citet{herbst2021bias}. \citet{chudik2018half} explore the Nickell bias in a generic liner panel with weakly exogenous regressors and then extend SPJ to correct it in two-way FE models.
-This paper, on the other hand, is motivated by panel LP, and the solutions and empirical examples are provided for the panel LP.
-As panel LP involves a series of regressions, the same regressor $x_{i,t+1}$ satisfying strict exogeneity in (\ref{eq:modelh}) when $h=0$ can violate it when $h\geq1$.
-Therefore, weak exogeneity is deduced, rather than imposed, as an intrinsic feature of panel LP in learning the economic IRF.
-Moreover, we provide an in-depth study of panel VAR($\infty$) about when strict exogeneity is violated (see Appendix \ref{subsec:VAR_bias}) in panel LP.
-To further evaluate the practical relevance, we examine influential macro-finance studies under a unified theme of financial crises. \citet{herbst2021bias} investigate the finite sample bias in the time series LP model with and without (in their Appendix A.2) lagged dependent variables and then extend their discussion into panel data; they employ \citet{bao2007second} for analytical bias correction.
-This paper points out that all regressors in panel LP are subject to Nickell bias regardless of the linear specification, and provides a generic solution that is free of analytical bias formula.
+This paper is closely related to, while different from \citet{chudik2018half} and \citet{herbst2021bias}. \citet{chudik2018half} explore the Nickell bias in a generic linear panel model with weakly exogenous regressors and then extend SPJ to correct it in two-way FE models.
+Our paper, on the other hand, is specifically motivated by panel LP, and the solutions and empirical examples are tailored for the panel LP.
+As panel LP involves a series of regressions, the regressor $x_{i,t}$ in (\ref{eq:modelh}) violates strict exogeneity when $h\geq 1$.
+Therefore, weak exogeneity is deduced, rather than assumed, as an intrinsic feature of panel LP in learning the economic IRF.
+Moreover, we provide an in-depth study of panel VAR($\infty$) about when strict exogeneity is violated in panel LP (see Appendix A.2). \citet{herbst2021bias} focus on point estimates and investigate the finite sample bias in the time series LP model with and without (in their Appendix A.2) lagged dependent variables and then extend their discussion into panel data; they employ \citet{bao2007second} for analytical bias correction.
+Our paper points out that all regressors in panel LP are subject to Nickell bias regardless of the linear specification, and our solution is free of analytical bias calculation.
+Beyond the impacts on point estimates, we highlight that in panel LP the Nickell bias is not a finite sample issue in statistical inference; it sustains in large samples by shifting the mean of the asymptotic normal distribution of FE, thereby spoiling the theoretical foundation for standard inference using the $t$-statistics.
+The impact of the bias on statistical inference arises from the asymptotic normal distribution rather than the finite sample standard error.

-This paper is the first to point out the omnipresence of Nickell bias in panel LP, to the best of our knowledge.
-We do not aim to introduce a new econometric method to resolve the Nickell bias.
-Instead, we expose the flawed common practice of FE estimation in the panel LP and offer an easy-to-implement solution.
-We attempt to draw the attention of applied macroeconomists toward this issue and strengthen the quality of economic discoveries with procedures corroborated by econometric theory.
+\textbf{Data and Software}.
+SPJ is easy to implement and can be extended to many variants of specifications.
+All empirical applications can be replicated with data and code available at \url{https://metricshilab.github.io/panel-lp-replication/}.
+This repository also provides links to R and Stata packages to facilitate empirical practices.
+Given input data, a single-line command of the main function will automatically compute the IRF, standard error, and the corresponding confidence intervals.